Weighted blade arrangements and the positive tropical Grassmannian: Blades and positroidal subdivisions

-\begin{defn} Let $d\ge 2$.
+According to the standard construction, the set of matroid subdivisions form a poset with respect to refinement. \begin{defn} Let $d\ge 2$.
 A $d$-split of an $m$-dimensional polytope $P$ is a coarsest subdivision $P = P_1\cup\cdots \cup P_d$ into $m$-dimensional polytopes $P_i$, such that the polytopes $P_i$ intersect only on their common faces, and such that If $d$ is not specified, then we shall use the term multi-split. \end{defn}

 Recall that the Eulerian number $A_{k,n}$ is the number of permutations of $\{1,\ldots, n-1\}$ having $k-1$ descents.

 \begin{thm}[\cite{Ocneanu2013}] There is a bijection between decorated ordered set partitions of hypersimplicial type $\Delta_{k,n}$ and derangements\footnote{derangements are fixed-point free permutations.} of $\{1,\ldots, n\}$ with $k$ ascents and $n-k$ descents.